Feeling sick and being sick when you have pancreatic cancer

 The cancer can block the bile duct.
 This is the tube that takes a fluid called bile from the liver to the duodenum (the first part of the small intestine).
 You can see the bile duct on this diagram.

-This causes jaundice, which can make you feel and be sick, as well as turning your eyes and skin yellow.
-A hollow tube called a stent may be put in to open up the blockage.
-This should treat the jaundice and stop the sickness.
+A blocked bile duct causes jaundice, which can make you feel and be sick, as well as turning your eyes and skin yellow.

 Some treatments for the cancer, such as chemotherapy or radiotherapy, can make you feel sick.
 You should be given anti-sickness medicine to help with this.